Maximum Agreement Linear Predictors: Empirical Studies on Estimated MALP

-To examine further the distributional aspects, Figure \ref{Simul_12_MAP} provides the histograms of the $\hat{Y}_{\txt{0}j}^\star$ at $x_0=6.05$, the 70th percentile of the $X$ distribution, for the different values of $(n,\rho)$.
 We chose the 70th percentile, instead of the mean or median, in order to illustrate that the sampling distribution of $\hat{Y}_{\txt{0}j}^\star$ could be a mixture of two quite different distributions when $\rho$ is small.
 So, in each panel, the distribution of $\hat{Y}_{\txt{0}j}^\star$ for $\rho=0.05$ is bimodal, whereas two other distributions with $\rho=0.5$ and $0.9$ are bell-shaped.
 But, as $n$ increases, the left component of the mixture becomes less likely and the normal distribution approximation improves.
 It should be pointed out that a value of $\rho = .05$ is too low when trying to predict $Y$ from $X$ in practical situations.
 However, to give further insights regarding when the asymptotic expressions for the mean and variance become adequate for small $|\rho|$-values, we performed additional simulations at $\rho = .05$ and with sample sizes of $n \in \{1000, 3000, 5000\}$.

 The results of these additional simulation runs in Figure \ref{Simul_11_MALP_Large} showed that for large sample sizes $n$ and when $|\rho|$ is close to zero, the asymptotic expressions become adequate.
 When $\rho$ is close to zero and the sample size is not large, the asymptotic expressions should not be used, but instead computational approaches such as the bootstrap or jackknife should be employed instead to estimate standard errors.
 This is supported by the results of additional simulations we have performed.